-Information received either by phone or electronically will be reviewed for benefit coverage or determination of medical necessity.
-Appropriateness and medical necessity will be reviewed using Milliman Care Guidelines (MCG) Guideline Criteria, plan clinical protocols and policies, and Medicare benefits and coverage.
+For out-of-network services, information received either by phone or electronically will be reviewed for benefit coverage or determination of medical necessity.
+Appropriateness and medical necessity will be reviewed using Milliman Care Guidelines (MCG), plan clinical protocols and policies, and Medicare benefits and coverage.
 Upon approval of authorization, the authorization is faxed to the requesting provider and servicing provider.